seradelarosa/gloomwood-manor-django-app/README.md

 ---------------------
 # Integrate with React Frontend
-COMPLETE Use Phase.js for rendering the hotel floor plan
-- Make API calls to Django backend to create, update or fetch room/guest/ghost data
-- Make forms for guest registration and room assignment
-- Make buttons for "Accept Request" and "Assign to Room", etc.
+COMPLETE Use Phase.js for rendering the hotel floor plan COMPLETE Make API calls to Django backend to create, update or fetch room/guest/ghost data COMPLETE Make forms for guest registration and room assignment COMPLETE Make buttons for "Accept Request" and "Assign to Room", etc.

-- Phaser map tiles update in real time
+# Phaser
+Pass room assignments to the HotelMap component and update the tiles to show ghost symbols (Make images later) Modify hotel map to accept room assignments as props

 ---------------------
 # Timers and Automation